dianalin2/website/writeups/2021-01-31-justctf-2020-pinata/pinata.md

 We would like to find this gadget for a few reasons:
 - it is present in every binary linked with glibc (and this one is)
-- it allows us to control `rdi` and `rsi`, the registers used for the first to arguments in a function call
+- it allows us to control `rdi` and `rsi`, the registers used for the first two arguments in a function call

 Disassembling at offsets +7 and +9 from the first instruction above produces the ubiquitous `pop rsi; pop r15; ret` and `pop rdi; ret` gadgets that we are familiar with (side note: this is why they are almost everywhere!).
 The general procedure for finding this gadget is to look for an address that pops six values off the stack.
 Then, we must further verify it by testing offsets from that address (since popping six values off the stack does not necessarily mean we have found the right gadget).